 This little restaurant is one street north of the D’Beatrice Comida Criolla.

-Passing by, at lunch yesterday, there was a line almost out the door and all the tables inside were occupied.This morning, the doors are open for breakfast.
-It is quiet and a cool breeze rushes through the room from the Caribbean Sea, a few blocks to the south of us.
+At lunch yesterday, there was a line almost out the door and all the tables inside were occupied.This morning, its doors are open for breakfast.
+It is quiet and a cool breeze rushes through the room from the Caribbean Sea, a few blocks to the south.

-The bill is one hundred pesos.- less than what I pay for morning coffee and a cherry pie back home at McDonalds.
+The bill is one hundred pesos.- less than morning coffee and a cherry pie back home at McDonalds.

-The beauty of the Zona Colonia, to a newcomer, is that you find new twists and turns every day.
+The beauty of the Zona Colonia is that you find new twists and turns every day.
 As a traveler, everything is new, and by the time it stops being new, you go home.
 When you get home, the travel spirit carries over and you see your own home with new eyes and a new heart.

 Keeping your spirit open is a daily responsibility.